stormpath/stormpath-documentation/source/auth_n.rst

 If you'd like a high-level description of Stormpath's SAML support, see :ref:`Stormpath as a Service Provider <saml-overview>`.

-If you want a step-by-step guide to configuring Stormpath to work with Identity Providers like Salesforce, OneLogin and Okta, see :ref:`Configuring SAML <saml-configuration>`.
+If you want a step-by-step guide to configuring Stormpath to work with Identity Providers like Salesforce, OneLogin and Okta, as well as with your ADFS deployment, see :ref:`Configuring SAML <saml-configuration>`.

 If you'd like to know about how to configure SAML using just the REST API, please see :ref:`Configuring SAML via REST <saml-configuration-rest>`.